LT-Intro-To-AI-SY2425/a1-intro-to-python-amei16-cpu/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+My initial thoughts on the python programming language is that it is a lot more simplier than Java.

-2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+2. Describe some similarities and differences that you found between python and other programming languages you have used in the past? some similarities and differences that I found between them is that python needs less code to write whereas Java needs way more.
+But both of them still need some sort of header like for the for loop it still needs to start with for.

 3. What are some things that you learned through this assignment?
+Some things that I learned through this assignment is some ways that python can be written to make things a lot easier than the java way of thinking when writing code.